A public solar-powered hangout lands in the Olympic Park this summer

 A public solar-powered hangout lands in the Olympic Park this summerPhotograph: Photo Hélico - Yves Tremblay - Tourisme Montréal

-The installation is made up of canopies supported by wooden frames, integrated with comfortable seating areas, work tables, and built-in planter benches.
+The installation is made up of canopies supported by steel and concrete frames, integrated with comfortable seating areas, work tables, and built-in planter benches.
 Each unit includes high-speed Wi-Fi, electrical outlets for charging devices, and integrated solar panels to power the entire setup.
 The modular design creates a series of connected yet distinct spaces, with both covered and open-air seating arranged around central tables.

-“L’Espace solaire du Parc olympique marks a key milestone for [our company]: our first permanent public space in Montreal,” said Philippe Pelletier, co-founder of Aire commune, in the official announcement.
+“L’Espace solaire du Parc olympique marks a key milestone for Aire Commune: our first permanent public space in Montreal,” said Philippe Pelletier, co-founder of Aire Commune, in the official announcement.

 “This project embodies our vision to develop structured, sustainable, and accessible spaces.
 By fully integrating solar energy into the design, we're demonstrating that it’s possible to combine innovation, conviviality, and energy transition.”